- Sulawesi: Getting to Tanjung Bira

 Taka Bonerate National Park

-There are a total of 8 national parks in Sulawesi that has become tourist attractions for some time.
-The most famous ones are of course Bunaken National Park in the northern part of Sulawesi and Wakatobi National Park in the south eastern of Sulawesi.
+There is a total of 8 national parks in Sulawesi that has become tourist attractions for some time.
+The most famous ones are of course Bunaken National Park in the northern part of Sulawesi and Wakatobi National Park in the southeastern of Sulawesi.
 Taka Bonerate has not achieved the same spotlight as its neighbours but it has gained quite a bit of attentions from local backpackers who are more interested in less traveled places.
 Besides having pristine underwater world, it is known for its atoll, the biggest one we have in Indonesia.
 Unfortunately, we didn't get to go here due to the fact that I came to know about it on the day we were about to fly to Makassar.
 It was too late!
 Next time, perhaps!